-How does WageIndicator collect the data for the Salary Check?
+How does WageIndicator collect the data for the actual salary indications?

 What happens with outdated data?

-Is the wage information in the Salary Check controlled for inflation?
+Is the wage information in the Salary Check and Wages in Context controlled for inflation?

-What time period is covered in the data for the Salary Check?
+Which period do the data for the Salary Check cover?

 Are overtime and bonuses included?

-Yes.
-We adjust calculations for hours worked.
-Yet, we do not include any bonuses in the calculation of salaries.
+WageIndicator adjusts calculations for hours worked.
+Bonuses are not included in the calculation of salaries.

 What about the difference between gross and net wages?

-The Salary Check calculation uses the gross hourly wage rate computed from gross earnings and the number of hours worked.
+The Salary Checks are calculated based on the gross hourly wage rate, computed from gross earnings and the number of hours worked.
 However, in some countries the proportion of respondents who report only their net earnings is significant.
-In these cases we use statistical techniques to impute their gross earnings.
+In these cases other statistical techniques are applied to impute the gross earnings.

-The aim of WageIndicator is to provide the most reliable wage information for any specific occupation and worker’s profile.
-It is well known that personal characteristics significantly affect wages individuals earn.
+Personal characteristics significantly affect the wages individuals earn.
 Therefore, knowing these characteristics is essential for the calculation of the statistical rules that assign wages to any occupation and worker’s profile.
-In fact, these state-of-the-art statistical methods allow us to predict wages even for workers‘ profiles not present in our data.
-For example, these techniques allow us to predict the wage of a 33 years old plumber even if there is no plumber of this specific age in the dataset.
+In fact, these state-of-the-art statistical methods allow WageIndicator to predict wages even for workers‘ profiles which are not present in its data.
+For example, these techniques allow to predict the wage of a plumber of 33, even if no plumber aged 33 shared his data by completing and submitting the survey.

 Why is gender important for wages?

-It is a well known empirical observation that men and women earn different wages.
+Research shows time and again that men and women earn different wages.
 While some part of the observed differences can be explained by differences in individual characteristics, such as tenure, another part cannot be explained in this way.
 The aim of WageIndicator is to provide the most reliable wage information for any specific occupation and worker’s profile.
-By providing reliable information about empirically observed gender pay differentials WageIndicator hopes to contribute to a more transparent and equitable labor market.
+By providing reliable information about empirically observed gender pay differentials WageIndicator contributes to a more transparent and - possibly- equitable labor market.

 Why is education important for wages?

-The worker’s wage profiles in the WageIndicator are also defined by the level of education.
+The worker’s wage profiles in the WageIndicator dataset are also defined by the level of education.
 In general the level of education determines the productivity of an individual.
-More educated individuals may be assigned more complex tasks, more responsibility, or are simply using their time at work more efficiently.
+More educated individuals may be assigned more complex tasks, more responsibility, or simply use their time at work more efficiently.
 Differences in educational attainment give rise to wage differentials even within the same occupation and for individuals sharing other characteristics.
-Therefore controlling for education is crucial for the reliability of our wage information.
+Therefore controlling for education is crucial for the reliability of WageIndicator data.